This FAQ is an evolving document. Please help make it better. If you have any additions, suggestions or corrections, please mail me.

 A: It is recommended that you read everything in this FAQ.
 It's slightly shorter than _War and Peace_ and shouldn't put you to sleep.
 However, if you choose to ignore this advice, please read the following bits.

 Q: Where is the Lab?

-A: The Lab is located on the second floor in the Math section of the Weber building, in rooms 205 (Math) and 206 (Stat).
+A: The Lab is located on the second floor of the Weber building in rooms 205 and 206.
 If you enter the Weber building from the Oval, go up the stairs and turn left.
 The labs are just down the hall.

 Q: What are the Lab's hours?

 A: During the fall and spring semesters, the lab is usually open from 8am to 10pm, Monday through Thursday and 8am to 4:45pm on Friday.
 The lab usually closes at 4:45pm during the first week of classes and also during finals week.
 During the day, the one or both sides of the lab may be reserved for classes.
 There are currently no weekend hours.

 During the 8-week summer session, the hours vary widely depending on who is around to monitor the lab, but you should expect a closing time of around 1pm.